bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-7.md

 <aside>

-Example: Covid-19 testing capacity
+**Real-world example:** Covid-19 testing capacity.
 Early in the pandemic, a lack of testing infrastructure clouded our understanding of community spread and transmission.
-Fluctuations in testing capacity and infrastructure affect the accuracy of the data.
+Fluctuations in testing capacity and infrastructure affected the accuracy of the data.

 </aside>